garciart/network-automation/README.md

 ## Introduction

 Manually configuring a network device is not a difficult process.
 You simply access the device's command line interface (CLI) through its console or auxiliary port, and enter the commands manually or upload a script written in a specialized language, such as Cisco's Tool Command Language (TCL).
-However, even on one device, you may accidentally skip a step or enter a wrong IP address.
+Sometimes, though, you may accidentally skip a step or enter a wrong IP address, making the configuration process more difficult and time-consuming.

 Now, imagine if you had to configure or update dozens or hundreds of devices.
 Chances are that you will make a few mistakes along the way.
 In addition, depending on the number of devices, by the time you were done, you would need to do another update!